-The Council is investing in the Waimea Community Dam (the Dam) to provide a secure water supply for the next 100 years, providing drinking water to our residents on the Waimea plains including Richmond, Māpua, Brightwater and Wakefield.
+The Council is investing in the Waimea Community Dam (the Dam) to provide a secure water supply for the next 100+ years, providing drinking water to our residents on the Waimea plains including Richmond, Māpua, Brightwater and Wakefield.
 It will also ensure critical water supply to our horticultural crops.
-The Dam has an estimated economic benefit to the Tasman region of \$600-900 million in the first 25 years.
+The Dam has an estimated economic benefit to the Tasman region of \$600-900932 million in the first 25 years.
 Ground was broken on site in August 2018.
 Substantial progress has been made with the diversion culvert, an important milestone, completed in August 2020.
-Waimea Water Ltd. reported that the Dam was 40% complete in September 2020.
+Waimea Water Limited (WWL)td. reported that the Dam was 40%50% complete in September 2020.in February 2021.

 In early 2020 it was identified that some of the rock that was to be used in the Dam's embankment was fractured and breaking up more readily than anticipated.
 There was more argillite (silt/mudstone) and less greywacke (sandstone) than the tests carried out before the project commenced had indicated.
-The need to bring in harder rock from off-site has increased the projected costs of the Dam.
+The need to bring in harder rock from off site has increased the projected costs of the Dam.
+These issues increased the cost to complete by \$25.4 million.
 Since the project commenced, the projected cost to complete has increased by \$25.4 million to \$129.4 million.
 We anticipate having a better understanding of any further projected costs increases including those as a result of the Covid-19 related disruptions, in late February or early March 2021.
 We have provided a further \$8 million in the LTP 2021 - 2031 as a provision for any further cost increases.
-The Council is consulting on changes to its Revenue and Funding Policy to ensure there is equitable funding for these additional costs.